mohitraj2k23/-Task-retries-conceptual-understanding/README.md

 ## Introduction
 In distributed systems, tasks may fail due to temporary issues such as:

--Network failures
+-Network failures.
--Service downtime
+-Service downtime.
--Database connection errors
+-Database connection errors.

 To handle such failures reliably, task retry mechanisms are used.

 Celery provides built-in support for retrying failed tasks, ensuring that temporary issues do not cause permanent failures.

-## Objective
+## Objective :
-To:
 Understand task retries
 Learn the concept of exponential backoff
 Analyze how Celery handles task failures
 Study retry patterns for reliable system design

-# Understand how Celery handles task failure by retrying temporary errors instead of failing
-immediately.
-The goal is to explain the retry pattern in simple terms and describe when retries should stop.
+** Understand how Celery handles task failure by retrying temporary errors instead of failing immediately.
+The goal is to explain the retry pattern in simple terms and describe when retries should stop. **
 ## Table of Contents

 1. [What is a Task Retry?](#1-what-is-a-task-retry)